Terms & Conditions

 8.3 Confidentiality

 Each party will keep the other’s non public information confidential and use it only to perform under these Terms.
 Exclusions apply for information that is public, independently developed or rightfully received from a third party.
-Obligations survive for three years or longer for trade secrets.
+Obligations survive for five years after termination or longer for trade secrets.

 8.4 Defects, Changes And Environmental Issues